yacineMahdid/deep-learning-model-explained/fractal_net/README.md

 If we look at a high level overview we'll have the following class nested in this manner:
 - FractalNet -> FractalBlock -> ConvBlock

+As a disclaimer before we jump into the main code, the FractalNet architecture is a bit weird in the sense that it is not linear.
+There are branching paths within a FractalBlock and there isn't the same amount of element within a given columns.

+Therefore, programmatically we'll need to work with a grid that we will populate with information that will help flag which region of the grid has something in a given path.

 Let's look at each of the element starting with FractalNet: